MAT232: Calculus of Several Variables

 Derivatives of Multivariable Functions

-For a function \(f(x, y)\), we define its first partial derivatives \(f_x\) and \(f_y\) as \[ f_x(x, y) = \lim_{h \to 0} \frac{f(x + h, y) - f(x, y)}{h} \qquad f_y(x, y) = \lim_{h \to 0} \frac{f(x, y + h) - f(x, y)}{h} \] provided that the limit(s) exists.
-Note its similarity to the definitions of the single variable case.
+For a function \(f(x, y)\), the first partial derivatives with respect to \(x\) and \(y\), denoted \(f_x\) and \(f_y\), are defined as follows (provided that the limit(s) exists): \[ f_x(x, y) = \lim_{h \to 0} \frac{f(x + h, y) - f(x, y)}{h} \qquad f_y(x, y) = \lim_{h \to 0} \frac{f(x, y + h) - f(x, y)}{h} \]

 There are many alternate notations for partial derivatives.
 Below are some most common ones used